 Heliophysics is producing an incredible amount of data that are beyond human capability to process.
 Advanced techniques of machine learning will enhance significantly our capability of finding new things in our data.

 Magnetic structures visible on the surface of the Sun are both tracers of, and critical contributors to the progression of the solar cycle.
-Computer vision is a very powerful tool for detecting and cataloging them in a ways that greatly enhance solar cycle research.
-This image shows the output of our Bipolar Active Region Detection (BARD) code, applied to SOHO/MDI data.
+Identifying and cataloging them greatly enhances solar cycle research.

 The solar magnetic field arranges itself into self-similar structures spanning a wide range of spatial scales.
-Their demographics give valuable insight into their origin and life-cycle.
-I'm particularly interested in how the statistical properties of magnetic regions are modulated by the solar cycle, and on using this information to better solar dynamo modeling and cycle prediction.
+Their demographics give valuable insight into their origin and life-cycle, as well as theircontribution to the cycle.

 Dynamo simulations are a very powerful tool for studying the solar cycle and understanding observations.
-One of my main interests is to develop a new generation of dynamo simulations that can be used for predicting the characteristics of the solar cycle.
-The figure shows one of our latest simulations that better captures emergence of the magnetic structures associated with sunspots.
+A new generation of dynamo simulations is critical for predicting the characteristics of future solar cycles.

 My passion for history, cartography, and data analysis (coupled with my love for computer gaming), have led me to become heavily involved in fan-made game modifications (commonly known as "Mods").
 My contribution has always been the assimilation of geophysical data to create realistic game assets, and the development of information-rich, user-friendly interfaces.
 My main projects have been: